- Dr. Love in the Media

 I Want Him as My Lover for All Time

 This is a very important question.
 Chronic fighting does erode a relationship, so we need to help you both learn how to discuss your difficult issues.
-I have a new book coming out in January called, 'Till Death Do Us Part' ( Unless I Kill You First): A Step-by-Step Guide for Resolving Marital Conflict.
+My new Hay House book called Kiss Your Fights Good-bye: Dr. Love's 10 Simple Steps to Cooling Conflict and Rekindling Your Relationship.
 I want you to buy the book when it comes out and put it to use.

 The book presents my 12 step conflict resolution program, which has been proven effective for over 90% of the couples who use it.
 So hang on a little more and then use the book.